readthedocs/readthedocs.org/docs/user/build-customization.rst

 .. note::

-   We are currently testing :ref:`the new addons integrations we are building <rtd-blog:addons-flyout-menu-beta>` on projects using ``build.commands`` configuration key.
+   We are using :ref:`our new addons integration <rtd-blog:addons-flyout-menu-beta>` on projects using ``build.commands``.
+   This will become the default soon, but has some slight differences from our previous flyout.

 If your project requires full control of the build process, and :ref:`extending the build process <build-customization:extend the build process>` is not enough,